1. Docs

 As with any other deployment setting, the path filters may be set via the Pulumi Console, using the REST API or defined in code using the Service provider.

-Customizing the Deployment Environment
+Customizing the deployment environment

-By default, the deployment is executed using the pulumi/pulumi image.
 However, there may be scenarios where you might want to customize the image used for the execution, e.g. if you want to use a different version of python or need to include additional dependencies.

 Pulumi UI - Custom Executor